mediaclinic/silverstripe-foldergallery/README.md

 ## Usage
 The required steps to create a single album page with the ***cwsoft-foldergallery*** module are explained below.

-1. log into your SilverStripe backend and create a new page of type ***Folder Gallery*** (this creates a subfolder *assets/cwsoft-foldergallery* if not already exists)
+1. log into your SilverStripe backend and create a new page of type ***Foldergallery*** (this creates a subfolder *assets/cwsoft-foldergallery* if not already exists)
-2. now create a album subfolder inside *assets/cwsoft-foldergallery* (via Ftp or SilverStripe "Files & Images")
+2. now create a album subfolder inside *assets/cwsoft-foldergallery* (via Ftp or SilverStripe "Files section")
-3. upload images to the created album folder (via Ftp or SilverStripe "Files & Images" section)
+3. upload images to the created album folder (via Ftp or SilverStripe "Files section")
-4. rename your images to `XX-your-image-description.ext` (XX image order 00..99)
+4. rename your images to `XXX-your-image-description.ext` (XXX optional image order 000..999)
-5. this will create nice looking image descriptions in the form: "Your image description"
+5. image description is fetched from the image filenames and put into human readable form: "Your image description"
 6. switch to the gallery page created in step 1
 7. choose a subfolder for your album from the dropdown list
 8. add a album header and some description via the WYSIWYG field